Full Cycle: A World Odyssey: Reception

 The Rotarian noted in 1996 that Schulze and Mooney "combined their interests and talents" to create the World Odyssey and that "It's a good mix of adventure and geography."

-In May of 1996, Marie Loggia wrote in Outdoor Action:
+In May 1996, Marie Loggia wrote in Outdoor Action:

 Close to two hours on mountain biking.
 First of all, I thought, you've got to really love the sport to watch this thing.
 But I was wrong, even if you're not a mountain bike fanatic, Full Cycle: A World Odyssey offers plenty of scenery.
 It's like a nature show combined with travel, a splash of history lesson, all mixed together with mountain biking ...
 Full Cycle is the brainchild of Mark Schulze and Patty Mooney.
 When Schulze and Mooney married they swore to someday travel across the globe, visiting the best mountain bike trails the world has to offer.
 Well, as you can see, they did it ...
 This can definitely be labeled one of those wish videos.
 It would be wonderful to ride around the beautiful volcanoes and lush tropical banana fields of Costa Rica.
 In Switzerland, the scenery became more serene as they rode the world's finest single track around the eastern end of Lake Geneva.
 Imagine riding around the Matterhorn (the original, not Disney recreation) at 14,690 feet!

-A sidebar in New Woman Magazine asked Fascinated by the idea of mountain biking through some rough but exotic terrains?
+A sidebar in New Woman Magazine asked: Fascinated by the idea of mountain biking through some rough but exotic terrains?
 "Full Cycle: A World Odyssey" takes video viewers to nine great destinations that emphasize biking, with an overview of local sites and their histories ...
 The two-part video features superb views, from deep in the Grand Canyon to the trails of the Matterhorn to scuba biking in Costa Rica.